TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Database/DatabaseStructure/Index.rst

   as part of :ref:`inline records <t3tca:columns-inline>`.

-- Cache: when a cache is defined as using the database as a cache backend, TYPO3 CMS will automatically create and manage the relevant cache tables.
+- Cache: when a cache is defined as using the database as a cache backend, the `TYPO3 CMS`:pn: will automatically create and manage the relevant cache tables.

 - System information: there exist tables storing information about sessions, both frontend and backend ("fe\_sessions" and "be\_sessions" respectively),